Paolo-Gambardella/React-Native-Scripts/readme.md

-# totem-cli CLI
+# React-Native-Scripts

-A CLI for totem-cli.
+Scripts for React Native project

 ## Customizing your CLI